MA / MSc in Spirituality, Theology & Health

 - Wait for your application to be reviewed.
 Most forms are processed within four to six weeks of submission

 Applications may be made at any time in the academic year, though no later than the very beginning of September for a start in October.
-If you have any questions throughout this process, please contact the Postgraduate Admissions Secretary or the Director of Taught Programmes.
+If you have any questions throughout this process, please contact the Postgraduate Admissions Secretary, the Programme Director or the Director of Taught Programmes.

 Overseas Students Deposit